Rheumatoid arthritis (RA) is a chronic autoimmune disease that causes pain, swelling, stiffness, and loss of function in the joints.

 At conception, twins have an identical set of genes.
 So why would only one twin develop RA?

 Twins only have identical genomes at conception.
 After birth, developmental and environmental factors experienced through the stages of growth differentiate the genomes.
 By studying the differences in the lives of twins then, scientists can better determine where and why rheumatoid arthritis begins to develop.
-A technique called microarray is used to examine a large amount of genes at once and differences in cases where only one twin developed the disease can be studied.
-Thanks to these types of studies, researchers have been able to single out several genes that might be the cause of the inflammation and bone erosion associated with RA.
+A technique called microarray is used to examine a large number of genes at once and find differences that may develop in cases such as those involving twins.
+Thanks to these types of studies, researchers have been able to identify several genes that may be associated with inflammation and bone erosion seen in people with RA.

 Rheumatoid arthritis is a joint inflammation disease which begins slowly and progresses over time.
 Unfortunately, it can sometimes be difficult to detect and diagnose RA because early symptoms are often subtle and nonspecific.

-A couple of these early symptoms of the disease include fatigue and stiffness and tenderness in the joints, which can be symptoms of other, less severe conditions as well.
-Furthermore, symptoms appear differently in every patient and many experience spans of no symptoms at all.
+A couple of these early symptoms of the disease include fatigue, stiffness, and tenderness in the joints, which can be symptoms of other, less severe conditions as well.
+Furthermore, symptoms appear differently in most patients and many may have periods of time where they experience no symptoms at all.

 There are many other symptoms of rheumatoid arthritis that stem from inflamed tissue in the joints.
 Some of the most common symptoms reported by people with rheumatoid arthritis are: